EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 Results from the signature refitting perfomed by [SigProfilerAssignment](https://osf.io/mz79v/wiki/home/) will be stored within in the `Assignment_Solution` folder. `Assignment_Solution` consists of 3 subdirectories;  `Activities`, `Signatures`, and `Solution_Stats`.

+**Overview**
 * Activities
+    + *Assignment_Solution_Activities.txt*
+    + *Assignment_Solution_Activity_Plots.pdf*
+    + *Assignment_Solution_TMB_plot.pdf*
+    + *Decomposed_Mutation_Probabilities.txt*
+    + *SampleReconstruction*
+* Signatures
+    + *Assignment_Solution_Signatures.txt*
+    + *SBS_96_plots_Assignment_Solution.pdf*
+* Solution_Stats
+    + *Assignment_Solution_Samples_Stats.txt*
+    + *Assignment_Solution_Signature_Assignment_log.txt*

+###### Activities

+*Assignment_Solution_Activities.txt*

-    + *Assignment_Solution_Activities.txt*: the activity matrix for the selected signatures.
+This file contains the activity matrix for the selected signatures.
 The first column lists all of the samples/groups.
-All following columns list the calculated activity value for the respective signatures.
-The number of columns is the number of signatures identified.
-Signature activities correspond to the specific numbers of mutations from the original catalog caused by a particular mutational process.
+All of the following columns list the calculated activity value for the respective signatures.
+Signature activities correspond to the specific numbers of mutations from the sample's original mutation matrix caused by a particular mutational process.

+*Assignment_Solution_Activity_Plots.pdf*

-    + *Assignment_Solution_Activity_Plots.pdf*: stacked barplot showing the number of mutations in each signature on the y-axis and the sample name on the x-axis.
+This file contains a stacked barplot showing the number of mutations in each signature on the y-axis and the samples/groups on the x-axis.

+*Assignment_Solution_TMB_plot.pdf*

-    + *Assignment_Solution_TMB_plot.pdf*: tumor mutational burden plot.
+This file contains a tumor mutational burden plot.
 The y-axis is the somatic mutations per megabase and the x-axis is the number of samples/groups plotted over the total number of samples/groups included.
 The column names are the mutational signatures and the plot is ordered by the median somatic mutations per megabase.

+*Decomposed_Mutation_Probabilities.txt*

-    + *Decomposed_Mutation_Probabilities.txt*: the probabilities of each of the 96 mutation types in each sample/group.
+This file contains the probabilities of each of the 96 mutation types in each sample/group.
 The probabilities refer to the probability of each  mutation type being caused by a specific signature.
 The first column lists all the samples/groups, the second column lists all the mutation types, and the following columns list the calculated probability value for the respective signatures.

-    + *SampleReconstruction*:
+*SampleReconstruction*

+This folder contains generated plots for each sample/group

 * Signatures
     + *Assignment_Solution_Signatures.txt*: the distribution of mutation types in the input mutational signatures.
 The first column lists all 96 of the mutation types.
 The following columns are the signatures.
     + *SBS_96_plots_Assignment_Solution.pdf*:  barplots for each signature identified that depicts the proportion of the mutation types for that signature.
 The top right corner also lists the total number of mutations and the percentage of total mutations assigned to the mutational signature.